-Now that Google Assistant is available for any smartphone with at least Android Marshmallow, more people can take advantage of its ability to help optimize daily life.
-You can engage Google's intelligent personal assistant using a conversational style, which is much more natural than using set commands.
-These tips and tricks will help you get started with Google Assistant and make the most of your new helper.
+Google is going big on its Assistant.
+The feature is now available for any smartphone with at least Android Marshmallow, and more and more people are using it to help optimize their daily lives.
+These tips and tricks will help you master the Google Assistant and make the most of your new helper.

 Getting started with Google Assistant